-The contract was awarded to ID Experts, the White House said in an announcement on Sept.
-1, as reported by multiple news outlets, including CNN.
+The contract was awarded to ID Experts, OPM said in an announcement on Sept.
+1, 2015, as reported by CNN and other news outlets.

-The Office of Personnel Management acts as a huge human resources department of sorts for all federal government employees and contractors, and is also responsible for processing background checks and security clearances for millions of workers with sensitive jobs and/or access to classified information.
+The Office of Personnel Management acts as a human resources department for all federal government employees and contractors.
+It is also responsible for processing background checks and security clearances for millions of workers with sensitive jobs and/or access to classified information.

 U.S. officials have said they believe Chinese hackers were behind the cyber attack.

-The services offered to victims in the new contract include three years of identity protection and monitoring, and up to $1 million in identity theft insurance.
-In addition, it extends the services to minor dependents of the victims, "because of the nature of the information that was stolen," officials said in a statement, according to CNN.
+The services offered to victims in the new contract include three years of credit monitoring and identity theft protection services, and up to $1 million in identity theft insurance.
+In addition, it extends the services to minor dependents of the victims, according to CNN.